yianzhou/yianzhou.github.io/_posts/apple/2021-03-04-computer-network.md

 ![img](/assets/images/636E8239-B438-48B9-82C4-4B7219C4B65C.jpg)

-After the header lines (and the additional carriage return and line feed) there is an “entity body.”
+After the header lines (and the additional carriage return 回车 and line feed 换行) there is an “entity body.”
 The entity body is empty with the GET method, but is used with the POST method.
 If the value of the method field is POST, then the entity body contains what the user entered into the form fields.

 A request generated with a form does not necessarily use the POST method.
 Instead, HTML forms often use the GET method and include the inputted data (in the form fields) in the requested URL.